EX LIBRIS ASSOCIATION

 “Librarians and collective bargaining”, CAUT Bulletin, 24 (7) Feb.
 1978.

-Frances Davidson-Arnott, Toronto, Ontario
+Frances Davidson-Arnott, Toronto, Ont.

 Ex Libris Association Newsletter Committee, Chair.
 Board member, ELA President (2006), Committee membership.